Probability distribution: Indicator-function representation

 except on a set of probability zero, where $1_A$ is the indicator function of $A$.
 This may serve as an alternative definition of discrete random variables.

 One-point distribution

-A special case is the discrete distribution of a random variable that can take on only one fixed value; in other words, it is a deterministic distribution.
+A special case is the discrete distribution of a random variable that can take on only one fixed value, in other words, a Dirac measure.
 Expressed formally, the random variable $X$ has a one-point distribution if it has a possible outcome $x$ such that $P(X{=}x)=1.$ All other possible outcomes then have probability 0.
-Its cumulative distribution function jumps immediately from 0 to 1.
+Its cumulative distribution function jumps immediately from 0 before $x$ to 1 at $x$.
+It is closely related to a deterministic distribution, which cannot take on any other value, while a one-point distribution can take other values, though only with probability 0.
+For most practical purposes the two notions are equivalent.

 Absolutely continuous probability distribution

 An absolutely continuous probability distribution is a probability distribution on the real numbers with uncountably many possible values, such as a whole interval in the real line, and where the probability of any event can be expressed as an integral.
 More precisely, a real random variable $X$ has an absolutely continuous probability distribution if there is a function $f: \Reals \to [0, \infty]$ such that for each interval $I = [a,b] \subset \mathbb{R}$ the probability of $X$ belonging to $I$ is given by the integral of $f$ over $I$:

 This is the definition of a probability density function, so that absolutely continuous probability distributions are exactly those with a probability density function.

 In particular, the probability for $X$ to take any single value $a$ (that is, $a \le X \le a$) is zero, because an integral with coinciding upper and lower limits is always equal to zero.

 If the interval $[a,b]$ is replaced by any measurable set $A$, the according equality still holds:

 An absolutely continuous random variable is a random variable whose probability distribution is absolutely continuous.

 There are many examples of absolutely continuous probability distributions: normal, uniform, chi-squared, and others.